Alphabetical Plant Listing

 Water Tupelo, Blackgum, Sourgum, Cotton Gum, Swamp Tupelo, Water Gum, Nyssa uniflora

 Slow-growing and long-lived, Nyssa aquatica (Water Tupelo) is a large aquatic tree with a swollen base that tapers to a long, clear bole and a narrow, open crown of spreading branches.
-Its ovate leaves, 4-8 in. long (10-20 cm), are shiny dark green above, paler and pubescent underneath.
+Its ovate leaves, 4-8 in. long (10-20 cm), are shiny dark green above and paler and pubescent underneath.
 They turn yellow in the fall.
 Flared at the base, its trunk develops knobby growths when grown in waterlogged soils.
 The dark brown or dark gray bark splits into finely scaled ridges.
 Water Tupelo is dioecious, with separate male and female trees.
-In spring, it produces greenish-white flowers in clusters (male flowers) and solitary (females flowers).
+In spring, it produces greenish-white flowers in clusters (male flowers) and solitary (female flowers).
 While not showy, they are a rich source of nectar for bees.
 Water Tupelo is a favored honey tree.
 The blossoms are followed by oblong dark purple fruits with conspicuous pale dots.
-The fruits are consumed by wood ducks, several other types of birds, and by squirrels, raccoons, and deer.
+Wood ducks, several other types of birds, and by squirrels, raccoons, and deer consume the fruits.
 Water Tupelo occurs naturally in the bottomlands, floodplains, and swamps of southern Virginia, south to northwest Florida, west to southeastern Texas, and north through the Mississippi River Valley.
 Since it is one of the few species that can survive extended periods of inundation, it is favored for planting in very wet sites.
 A great tree to plant on the edge of a lake or pond in backyards or parks.

 • Grows up to 50-80 ft. tall (15-24 m) and 20-50 ft. wide (6-15 m).